t3l3machus/PowerShell-Obfuscation-Bible/README.md

 [![License](https://img.shields.io/badge/license-MIT-red.svg)](https://github.com/t3l3machus/PowerShell-Obfuscation-Bible/blob/main/LICENSE.md)
 <img src="https://img.shields.io/badge/Maintained%3F-Yes-96c40f">

-A collection of techniques, examples and a little bit of theory for manually obfuscating PowerShell scripts to achieve AV evasion, compiled for educational purposes.
+A collection of techniques, examples and a little bit of theory for manually obfuscating PowerShell scripts to bypass signature-based detection, compiled for educational purposes.
 The contents of this repository are the result of personal research, including reading materials online and conducting trial-and-error attempts in labs and pentests.
 You should not take anything for granted.

 **YouTube video presentation**: [youtube.com/watch?v=tGFdmAh_lXE](https://www.youtube.com/watch?v=tGFdmAh_lXE)